jthorniley/pyusb2ax/README.md

 the following AX12 control table addresses.
 Details of these settings can be found in the [AX12 manual](http://support.robotis.com/en/product/dynamixel/ax_series/dxl_ax_actuator.htm).

-Note that usb2ax.write will fail if you try to write to one of the values that is listed as read-only below.
+The <tt>read</tt> and <tt>write</tt> functions will raise exceptions if you try to access something not listed below, or try to write to something listed as read-only.

 <table>
 <tr><th>Parameter</th><th>Control table address</th><th>Read-only (R) or Read/Write(R/W)</th></tr>